 #1: The Building Process

-• Design: Design is the silent soldier in any website.
-Think of the website as if it is a real store; how do you want a visitor to feel when they step inside your store?
+Design: Design is the silent soldier in any website.
+Think of the website as an actual store; how do you want visitors to feel when they enter it?
 Comfortable, friendly, and hyped?
 Formal, professional, and classic?
-That all depends on your business’ vision, the kind of product you sell, the audience you target, etc. Choose the background and font type, size and colour under your website builder’s layout or style menu.
+That all depends on your business’ vision, the kind of product you sell, the audience you target, etc. Choose the background, font type, size, and colour under your website builder’s layout or style menu.
 Try out several ones until you find the perfect one.

-• Navigation: Navigation is creating menus for your visitors to move from one place to another.
-From your mind map, you should be able to know where these menus will lead to.
+Navigation: Navigation creates menus for visitors to move from one place to another.
+From your mind map, you should be able to see where these menus will lead.
 A website usually has a main menu and sub-menus.
 Make sure the navigation menus are clear and easily understood by all types of visitors.

-• Outlined Pages: After the structure is built, it is time to add bullet points and short sections to each page.
+Outlined Pages: After building the structure, it is time to add bullet points and short sections to each page.
 These are called outlines.
 Outlines do not comprise content yet, only the main headers and sub-headers.
-You may also add image ideas, even if you do not have the actual images yet.
+You may also add image ideas, even if you do not have the images yet.

 #2: Content Creation

 Content is like cheese; everyone loves extra cheese on their plate.
-You can add it to almost any dish, and it would taste great.
+You can add it to almost any dish, which would taste great.
 Content starts with filling the blank spaces under all sections, bullet points, footer, and headers with text.

 For bloggers, this will be the deal breaker of your website.
 You need to show off your style throughout your blog.
 For others who know that writing is not their strong suit, consider hiring a copywriter for that project.

 Content makes all the difference.
-In addition, creating content only starts before publishing, but it is the one aspect that you should always be updating and enhancing all the time.
-By that, we mean adding more valuable posts, articles, and news to your website regularly.
+In addition, creating content only starts before publishing, but it is the one aspect that you should always update and enhance.
+By that, we mean regularly adding more valuable posts, articles, and news to your website.
 This is the way to gain loyal visitors to your website.

-• Test your contact form and make sure it is working properly.
+Test your contact form and make sure it is working correctly.

-• Open your website from different devices: computers, tablets, iOS and Android devices.
+Open your website from computers, tablets, iOS and Android devices.

 #4: Publishing

-The website is now ready to become part of the World Wide Web.
-Register your website with search engines: Google and Bing.
+The website is now ready to join the World Wide Web.
+Register your website with search engines Google and Bing.
 Search engines are like the stage for an artist.
 If an artist has never been on stage, his/her art will never come to light.
 The same rule applies to a website.
-Secure that with good SEO techniques to guarantee a good flow of potential customers.
+Secure that with good SEO techniques to guarantee a steady flow of potential customers.

-On a side note, installing Google Analytics would be a good piece of advice.
-It’s a free tool that gives you insights into your website’s visitors.
-These statistics are important to determine what is paying off and what is not.
+On a side note, installing Google Analytics would be a good advice.
+It’s a free tool that gives insights into your website’s visitors.
+These statistics are essential to determine what is paying off and what is not.
 Google Analytics tells you the number of visitors, page views, and where your visitors are located.
-One great insight that the tool gives you is the number of people who have come to your website via search engines.
-That gives a good indication of how well your SEO is doing.
+One significant insight the tool gives you is the number of people who have visited your website via search engines.
+That provides a good indication of how well your SEO is doing.

 Unlocking the Power of No-Code: A Deep Dive into Functionalities